Top Reasons for Freon Refrigerant Leaks – Air Conditioner Refrigerant Gas Leaks – Air Conditioning Refrigerant Leaks

 Here are the reasons why your air conditioner has a Freon or refrigerant leak:

 - A shrader valve is leaking Freon and needs to be replaced.
 There is a tool which can be used to change this shrader valve without having to recover the entire amount of refrigerant from the system.
-These shrader valves look like the little valves in your tire on your car and they hold the refrigerant in the system and allow the technician to access the system to test the pressures.
+These shrader valves look like the little valves in your tire on your car and they hold the refrigerant in the system and allow the technician to access the system to test the pressures or to charge the system if necessary.
 These shrader valves are necessary and sometimes the rubber seals deteriorate or the shrader valve gets stuck and allows Freon or refrigerant to leak out of the air conditioner system.
 Consider yourself lucky if this is the problem because it is easily repaired.

 - If you have a heat pump heat pumps have accumulators.
 Accumulators are necessary for the heat pump system to provide heat in the winter and protect the compressor from liquid slugging.
 Accumulators are usually made from steel and after a few years they begin to rust.
 These rust holes allow Freon or refrigerant to leak out of the heat pump system.
 The heat pump accumulator can be replaced but the entire system needs to be recovered and a new accumulator installed.
 The new accumulators sold on the market today are also made of steel and will eventually leak after rusting occurs in the future.
 It is hard to say what the average life expectancy of an accumulator is and depends on quality of steel used to make the accumulator so the time varies on when the accumulator will leak.
 To prevent this from occurring in the future with a new accumulator or new heat pump it is not a bad idea to spray the accumulator with some sort of rust preventing paint.